Freight Data Management: Taking Your Supply Chain to the Next Level

 Companies that want to be leaders in the market need the insight and data to make decisions that set them apart from the competition.
 Freight data management is a strong start, as it impacts your entire process to become more efficient and proactive.

 For example, freight audit and payment (FAP) is one of the most important yet difficult aspects of supply chain management.
 Yet, FAP can be optimized with better data management.
-Increasing data quality leads to more visibility into where spending is unwarranted, what inefficiencies exist, and how to optimize your Transportation Spend Management.
+Increasing data quality increases visibility into where spending is unwarranted, what inefficiencies exist, and how to optimize your transportation spend management.
 You gain control over the entire process.
 While other companies are busy reacting to the market, you have the funds, resources, and business intelligence to be proactive and take advantage of opportunities to be a leader in the marketplace.

-To really lead the market, it’s not enough to only collect the data.
+To lead the market, it’s not enough to only collect the data.
 It’s about how you use it and manage it.
-We at Trax have engineered a way to broadly and elegantly manage the entirety of freight data that pours into global companies like yours.
-We’ve created a maturity model so you can move from basic supply chain visibility to mastering Transportation Spend Management, so you have unparalleled visibility, unyielding control, and absolute efficacy throughout your supply chain.
+Trax has engineered a way to broadly and elegantly manage the freight data that pours into global companies like yours.
+We’ve created a maturity model so you can move from basic supply chain visibility to mastering transportation spend management, where you have unparalleled visibility, unyielding control, and absolute efficacy throughout your supply chain.

-As you move through our Trax Transportation Spend Management Maturity Model, your supply chain will transform into a behemoth of productivity and profitability.
+As you progress through our maturity model, your supply chain will transform into a productivity and profitability behemoth.

-The maturity model has stages that you progress through that optimize your Transportation Spend Management.
+The maturity model has stages you progress through that optimize your freight data management:

-• Proactive—Companies in this stage respond to issues as they arise, but eventually begin to plan and anticipate matters that lay ahead.
-For freight data management at this stage, for example, companies react to incoming data, which may be inconsistent, irrelevant, or erroneous.
+• Proactive—Companies in this stage respond to issues as they arise but eventually begin to plan and anticipate future matters.
+For freight data management, for example, companies react to incoming data that may be inconsistent, irrelevant, or erroneous.

 • Optimizing—Accurate and high-quality data is obtained and analyzed, offering a company better visibility and the ability to make informed decisions based on data rather than assumptions.
-Companies here are better equipped to deal with uncertainty.
-Freight data management at this stage is optimized, from data quality to data management and utilization.
+Companies at this stage are better equipped to deal with uncertainty.
+Freight data management is optimized at this stage, from data quality to data management and utilization.

 • Leading—Companies at this stage can weather challenges and use them to their advantage.
 These companies have aptitude, capabilities, versatility, visibility, control, and optimized operations.
 They become pioneers of the market, leading change and innovation while growing their market share and cutting costs.

-Freight data management is a key cornerstone of building a solid foundation for Transportation Spend Management.
-Progressing through the Trax Transportation Spend Management Maturity Model takes you from chasing savings to leading the market.
+Freight data management is a key cornerstone of building a solid foundation for transportation spend management.
+Progressing through the Trax Transportation maturity model takes you from chasing savings to leading the market.
 It incorporates carrier data, transportation performance KPIs, spend distribution, and more into your model so you gain visibility and control.
-It puts the power in your hands—what you can see, you can control.
+It puts the power in your hands—what you can see and control.

 Optimized Freight Data Management: A First Step Toward Success

 The importance of freight data management cannot be understated.
-It serves as a roadmap that shows the way to growth and prosperity.
-When you optimize your freight data management, you can obtain comprehensive visibility to make data-driven, analytical, and objective decisions.
+It serves as a roadmap to growth and prosperity.
+By optimizing your freight data management, you can obtain comprehensive visibility to make data-driven, analytical, and objective decisions.

-The impacts of strong freight data management are plentiful, ranging from saving money and resources, enhancing processes and efficiencies, and eventually leading the market.
-The latter is based on a strong Transportation Spend Management process, one we at Trax would be happy to walk you through.
+Strong freight data management has numerous impacts, from saving money and resources to enhancing processes and efficiencies and eventually leading the market.
+The latter is based on a strong transportation spend management process, one we at Trax would be happy to walk you through.

 To learn more about optimizing your freight data management, contact us today.